spree/api.spreecommerce.com/content/v1/orders.md

 ## Emptying an Order

-To empty an order's cart, make this request:
+To empty an order\'s cart, make this request:

     PUT /api/orders/R1234567/empty

-All line items will be removed from the cart and the order's information will be cleared.
+All line items will be removed from the cart and the order\'s information will be cleared.
 Inventory that was previously depleted by this order will be repleted.